 June 6, 2018: Nouf Abdulaziz is arrested and detained at Dhahban Central Prison.

-May 18, 2018: Loujain Al-Hathloul and Eman Al-Nafjan are arrested and detained at Dhahban Central Prison.
+May 15-17, 2018: Loujain Al-Hathloul, Eman Al-Nafjan, and a number of other women are arrested and detained at Dhahban Central Prison.

 From the letter Nouf Abdulaziz wrote and gave to a friend to be published in the event of her arrest:

 “My name is Nouf, and I am not an agitator, subversive, a terrorist, a criminal, nor a traitor.

 I am a daughter to a great mother who, I believe, suffers because of me; I am a daughter to a kind and honorable family that has suffered because of what has happened to me.
 I am a graduate student who was not afforded the opportunity to finish her degree.
 If I have to describe myself in a few words, I’d say that I’m a writer, an avid reader since I was 6 years old, clever as my father says, and a quiet girl who’s mind if filled with many questions…Why did our homeland become so unwelcoming to us?
 And why am I considered an enemy and a criminal who threatens its security?!…I do not know of any crime I committed other than feeling for every wretched and oppressed person in my society…Take my life and my health, and all that I have, if it benefits my homeland and brings it glory.
 Take my present and my future, and all that I love, if it pleases you and benefits our people.
 However, do not wrong me and dispossess me of my right to life, freedom, and dignity, and all that I have dreamed of and all that I have aspired to, so that I be just a sacrifice that benefits some private interest…bless our people with insight so that they know that their sister has been wronged and that she deserves nothing but her freedom, dignity, and the embrace of her family from which she was taken away.”